falcon-computing/genome-release/docs/README.md

   --rg $RG_ID --sp ${SAMPLE_ID} \
   --pl ${PLATFORM} --lb ${LIB}
 ```
-For 10K paired-reads contained in the FASTQ files, it took 13 seconds for alignment and 1 second for marking duplicates.
 The BAM file is generated with its respective index.

 ### Performing Indel Re-alignment from a Marked Duplicates BAM file
 Once the alignment is completed,  indel-realignment is perfomed.
 The BASH script below demonstrates the usage of the indel method: